-To conserve the river ganga, 'Namami' ganga Programme has been initiated.
+To conserve the river ganga, 'Namami' ganga Programme has

-plain has several big towns and cities.
-The cities of Allahabad, Kanpur, Varanasi, Lucknow, Patna and Kolkata all with the population of more than ten lakhs are located along the River Ganga (Fig. 6.13).
-The wastewater from these towns to the pollution of the rivers.
+been initiated.

 All the four ways of transport are well developed in the Ganga-Brahmaputra basin.
 In the plain areas the roadways and railways transport the people from one place to another.
 The waterways, is an effective means of transport particularly along the rivers.
 Kolkata is an important port on the River Hooghly.
-The plain area also and industries is discharged into the rivers.
-This leads has a large number of airports.
+The plain area also has a large number of airports.